 - An automatic account review campaign as they approach their anniversary?

 - Do you send them an engaging newsletter throughout the year?

 - Do you help them prepare for natural disasters — and alert them when a disaster is impending?

-As you choose your next marketing tactics, let that be your guide: relationship.
+As you implement your next marketing tactics, let this be your guide: Building relationships builds your business.